ThemeFuse/Unyson-Documentation/options/built-in-option-types.rst

         'box-controls' => array( // buttons next to (x) remove box button 'control-id' => '<small class="dashicons dashicons-smiley"></small>',
         ),
-    )
+        'limit' => 0, // limit the number of boxes that can be added )

 .. rubric:: Custom Events